openstack/openstack-manuals/doc/config-reference/source/compute/hypervisor-vmware.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The VMware driver supports attaching volumes from the Block Storage service.
-The VMware VMDK driver for OpenStack Block Storage is recommended and should
+The VMware VMDK driver for OpenStack Block Storage is recommended and should be
-be used for managing volumes based on vSphere data stores.
-For more
+used for managing volumes based on vSphere data stores.
+For more information
-information about the VMware VMDK driver, see `VMware VMDK Driver <http://
+about the VMware VMDK driver, see :ref:`block_storage_vmdk_driver`.
+Also an
-docs.openstack.org/trunk/config-reference/content/vmware-vmdk-driver.html>`_
-Also an iSCSI volume driver provides limited support and can be used only
+iSCSI volume driver provides limited support and can be used only for
-for attachments.
+attachments.

 .. _vmware-additional: